Apple Varieties

 Honeycrisp

 The one that took the world by storm!
-Considered the best eating apple.
-It has vibrant color, a super crunch, great sweet flavor, and an explosive amount of juice.
+Considered the best-eating apple.
+It has a vibrant color, a super crunch, a great sweet flavor, and an explosive amount of juice.
 Find this crowd favorite in mid to late September.

 SnowSweet